mactul/system_abstraction/SA/network/requests.md

 - This function fill the buffer entirely, excepted for the last one.
 - **parameters**
   - `handler`: the handler returned by a request
-  - `buffer`: a buffer to fill with the data readed
+  - `buffer`: a buffer to fill with the data read
   - `buffer_size`: the size of the buffer.
 Don't forget to remove 1 byte from your real buffer size if you are reading text and you want to add an `'\0'` at the end of the buffer.
 - **returns**:
-    - If it succeded, it returns the number of bytes readed and put in `buffer`.
+    - If it succeeded, it returns the number of bytes read and put in `buffer`.
     - If it fails, it returns -1 and errno contains more information.